codex-storage/codex-testnet-starter/scripts/linux/README.md

-# May need
+# Permissions
+To fix the permissions of your eth.key file:
+`chmod 600 eth.key`

+# Additional requirements for prover
 `sudo apt-get install libzip-dev unzip`
-`chmod 600 eth.key`